 Anything that makes you feel comfortable is fine.
 Most people will be wearing business clothes or slightly dressy casual clothes.
 Other people will wear jeans.
 Some people enjoy dressing up, and you can, too – but there’s no pressure!

-We suggest that you bring a sweater to wear in the hall.
-There is a blower above the loge that must remain on throughout the year; it circulates air to control the level of carbon monoxide in the concert hall.
-The Cape Symphony staff is unable to change this.
+We suggest that you bring a sweater to wear in the concert hall.
+There is a blower above the loge that must remain on throughout the year to circulate air.
 If you regularly sit in the loge, you know it can be chilly!
-Please plan accordingly.
+Please plan accordingly as the Cape Symphony staff is unable to change this.
 We apologize for any inconvenience and hope that you will comfortably enjoy the concert.

 We encourage attendees to be as fragrance-free as possible when they arrive at the hall.
 Perfumes, colognes, and other strongly scented products can affect attendees with chemical sensitivities, allergies, asthma, headaches/migraines, or other chronic health conditions.